roynulrohan/freeCodeCamp-solutions/README.md

 # freeCodeCamp Coursework

-This repo contains my solutions for the courses on freeCodeCamp.com.
+This repo contains my solutions for the courses on <a href="freeCodeCamp.com">freeCodeCamp<a/>.

 So far I've only finished the JavaScipt Algorithms and Data Structures course which requires approximately 300 hours.